umasse/khcoaching/content/blog/first.md

 sidebar: true
 sidebarlogo: fresh-white-alt
 date: 2019-08-07
-description: "move your window"
+description: move your window
 tags:
 - writing
 - lorem

 ---
 ## He moved over to the window

 Since about that time, war had been literally continuous, though strictly speaking it had not always been the same war.
 For several months during his childhood there had been confused street fighting in London itself, some of which he remembered vividly.